Indian Americans: Food companies

-Patel Brothers is a supermarket chain originally started in Chicago serving the Indian diaspora, with 57 locations in 19 U.S. states—primarily located in the New Jersey/New York Metropolitan Area, due to its large Indian population,is and with the East Windsor/Monroe Township, New Jersey location representing the world's largest and busiest Indian grocery store outside India, the store is therefore expanding to nearby Hamilton, New Jersey.
+Patel Brothers is a supermarket chain originally started in Chicago serving the Indian diaspora, with 57 locations in 19 U.S. states—primarily located in the New Jersey/New York Metropolitan Area, attributable to its large Indian population, and with the East Windsor/Monroe Township, New Jersey location representing the world's largest and busiest Indian grocery store outside India, the store has therefore expanded to nearby Hamilton, New Jersey.

-Deep Foods, founded in 1977 in New Jersey, is one of the largest Indian food companies in the US.
+Deep Foods, founded in 1977 and based in Union Township, New Jersey, is one of the largest Indian food companies in the US.
 Specializing in frozen Indian food, their products were sold in around 20,000 stores as of 2024.

 Biopharma companies

 Dr. Reddy's Laboratories, Aurobindo Pharma, and Biocon Biologics, all biopharmaceutical companies based in South India, have established North American headquarters in central New Jersey.

 IT Services companies

+Tata Consultancy Services U.S. headquarters is based in Edison, New Jersey, with offices in New York City.
 Cognizant is headquartered in Teaneck, New Jersey, while Wipro is based in East Brunswick, New Jersey.